Using the OpenID Connect Hybrid Flow

 For client authentication select secret

 and enter a secret.
-Make sure to remember it since it cannot be retrieved later again (but can be reset).
+Make sure to remember it since it cannot be retrieved later.
+It can be reset, though.

 User Authentication